-Six significant wildfires have hit San Benito County since 2018 burning 3,100 acres of land.
+Six significant wildfires have hit San Benito County since 2018, burning 3,100 acres of land.
 Forty-two percent of the total acreage burned occurred during the 2018 "Airline Fire".
 The 2020 "Bitter Fire" burned 810 acres.
-With drought conditions in recent years wildfires have occurred annually since 2018.28
+31

-Among all the potential hazards wildfires pose the greatest threat to public safety and property.
-Weather conditions, fuel supply, and topography are all factors that contribute to the rate that a fire will spread.
-Hot dry weather reduces the moisture content of vegetation, causing it to burn more easily, and a dense concentration of fuel burns more rapidly.
-The California Fire Marshall places San Benito County into the "very high" Fire Hazard Safety Zone (This is the highest risk category possible).
-Elevated drought conditions in San Benito County increase the risk of more intense wildfires.
+Among all the potential hazards, wildfires pose the greatest threat to public safety and property.
+Weather conditions, fuel supply, and topography are all factors that contribute to the rate that a fire can spread.
+Hot, dry weather reduces the moisture content of vegetation, causing it to burn more easily, and a dense concentration of fuel burns more rapidly.
+The California Fire Marshall places San Benito County into the "very high" Fire Hazard Safety Zone (the highest risk category possible) as elevated drought conditions increase the risk of more intense wildfires.